product-os/landr/docs/THOUGHTS.md

 #issues
-- Webpack's regexs' currently wont work with windows
+- Dont think Webpack's regexs' will currently work with windows
 - Need good way to document hbs templates
 - How to handle async actions in landr.conf.js?
 - cli can't make use of webpack require goodies
 - webpack require doesn't handle vars
 - need to specifically name stylesheets `_variables` and `index.scss` otherwise don't no how to order them.
-- docs integration
+- doxxs integration
 - multiple pages
-- when elements have script deps?
+- when elements have script deps? - see `templates/partials/github-star`
 - we should hide all configurations that the user doesn't touch
 - link prefix is trouble - github pages usually requires it unless it's a custom domain.